Summer School

 29th June - Resists with Silk and Fabric Paints

-For those who have attended the rest of the week, you will be "putting it all together".
-From the samples you have created, consider whether you wish to keep these as a discrete set of work to put into an Altered Book or Handmade Sketchbook or whether they could be turned into functional items, a set of small hangings, cushions or bags or perhaps joined as a larger piece.
+From the samples you have created, you will consider whether you wish to keep these as a discrete set of work to put into a Handmade Sketchbook or whether they could be turned into functional items, a set of small hangings, cushions or bags or perhaps joined as a larger piece.